MarcelHB/devguide/book.md

 * If you have a hard-coded, static data array with a need of dynamic lookups, think of a way to meaningfully sort it at the time of writing.
 It not only makes resolution easier when merging conflicting changes, it may qualify for [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) lookups without asking for additional costs for setup at runtime.
 * When working with multiple, concurrent modifiers on an instance of a data structure, an easy approach to prevent corruption is locking.
 Sometimes, environments already ship _synchronized_ data structures or even _lock free_ structures (like queues, since they matter a lot in such a scenario).
 Make use of them for both saving code, and maybe even benefiting from increased performance.
 * If you feel that managing your application's _local_ data gets out of hand by data dimension, look up techniques, update patterns, lack of flexibility and persistence questions, consider [SQLite](https://www.sqlite.org/index.html), it does [not even need](https://www.sqlite.org/inmemorydb.html) a file on a disk and is also available on mobile operating systems.
 When working inside of a browser, _WebSQL_ is currently a restricted option among [some other ones](https://www.html5rocks.com/en/features/storage).
+* A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) is a nice thing that is often guarding other data structures (sets and maps): Every item that goes in touches its bits according to some hash function.
+Now, when checking for some item for its presence, the bloom bits tell us: _Yeah, maybe_ or _definitely not_.
+Latter case helps preventing exhausting lookups.

 ### Algorithms